Index Medical College Hospital and Research Centre, Indore

 Index Medical College Hospital and Research Centre, Indore, established in 2007, is a full-fledged tertiary private Medical college and hospital.
 It is located at Indore, Madhya Pradesh.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).

 Courses

 Index Medical College Hospital and Research Centre, Indore undertakes education and training of 250 students in MBBS courses.
+It takes the admission of 131 students in postgraduate courses and 4 students in specialty courses.

 Affiliated

 The college is affiliated with Malwanchal University and is recognized by the National Medical Commission.